 GUM GRAFTING PROCEDURE

 During the procedure, rest assured that you will be comfortable because we use local anesthetic to ensure that it is a painless process that usually only takes about an hour to complete.

 Repair of your gums can happen by having a graft that is done one of three ways:

 - Connective Tissue Graft – This type of graft is commonly used to cover exposed tooth roots.
-Tissue is removed the roof of your mouth and relocated to the site of gum recession.
+The tissue is removed from the roof of your mouth and relocated to the site of the gum recession.
 This type of graft can often reduce the appearance of long or discolored teeth, which can improve cosmetic appearances.

 - Allograft (alternative material graft) – This type of graft uses alternative graft material instead of using gum tissue from the roof of your mouth.
 This means that rather than two sites of the surgery, you only have one, which may reduce discomfort.

 You & your periodontist can discuss which type of gum graft is right for you.

 After the graft is completed, your periodontist and periodontal surgery assistant will provide you with post-op instructions that will help to reduce discomfort and assist in healing.

 You will leave with some stitches and something called, periodontal packing in the area.